EDUCBA Logo

 Step: 3

-• From the screenshot, we can see that there is a sub-option available of A Date Occurring under the category of highlighting cell rules; by clicking the same below box will open to show you some options to highlight the particular dates.
+• From the screenshot, we can see a sub-option available of A Date Occurring under the category of highlighting cell rules; clicking the box below will open to show you some options to highlight the particular dates.

 Conditional Formatting For Dates Path 1-2

-• Here we have an option available to highlight the Date from yesterday to next month, and we also have the built-in option of how we want these dates to be highlighted with.
-Like the color of text and the colored cell, there are some fixed options.
+• Here we have an option to highlight the Date from yesterday to next month, and we also have the built-in option of how we want these dates to be highlighted.
+Like the color of the text and the colored cell, there are some fixed options.
 Kindly see the following image for the reference of the options available.

 Conditional Formatting For Dates Path 1-3